 What would you say is your biggest strength when communicating with people coming to your chair?

-I listen.
-I really listened to my clients.
+I listen, like really listened to my clients.
 I have two ears and one mouth for a reason.
 Just hearing other people’s stories and listening matters to anyone coming to my chair.

 The topic of mental health has remained a societal issue that has garnered numerous studies.
 How do you tackle such conversations and topics about mental health with your clients?